Course Information

 How the Third Draft Writing Course Works

-While you will refine your structure in this course, the focus is very much on the craft of writing, re-writing and editing and making each scene as good as it can be.
+While you’ll continue to refine your structure in this course, the real focus is on the writing — the craft of re-writing and editing, making each scene as good as it can be.

-The Third Draft is the most challenging yet exciting part of the writing process.
+The Third Draft is the most challenging yet exciting part of the writing process — where your story starts to feel like a book.

 Kylie Keogh – journalist and media manager